 This brings evolutionary meaning to terms like “grooming your successor.”
 But in too many large organizations people just aren’t getting groomed at all!
 No wonder there's been a global economic slump.
 We’re growing too big—and too grungy.

 Hopefully, BLFR readers, you can now make it a priority in your organization to pick the nits out of your fellow employee’s hair and fur.
 Then you can watch your company’s productivity skyrocket!

 Of course you’ll want to make sure this is consistent with your company’s human resource policies.
-(BLFR is not responsible for your loss of employment from applying any wacky ideas you learn here.)
+(BLFR is not responsible for loss of employment from applying any heterodox ideas you learn here.)